In the News

 - Sino-U.S. Tensions – Wider Implications for Business (Jan 22) - Podcast

 - A Tipping point in U.S.-China Trade Relations: The view from Charlene Barshefsky (Oct 29) - Highlight

 - U.S.-China Trade War on Hold: The View from Washington (Jun 11) - Highlight

 - Dialogue with U.S.-China Business Council (May 15, Members Only) - Podcast

-As 2018 marks the fourth year of AmCham's “Five-Year Strategic Plan”, The Chamber has strengthened its advocacy capacity by stepping up its Washington D.C. engagement highlighting Hong Kong’s strategic role for American and international business in Asia.
+As part of AmCham's five-year strategic plan set out in 2014, we strengthened our advocacy capacity, stepping up the Chamber's Washington DC engagement and highlighting Hong Kong’s strategic role for American and international business in Asia.
 As our valued Member, you may receive "AmCham HK’s Washington Updates" periodically covering the latest developments on a wide range of important topics.